convexintelligence/convexintelligence.github.io/_posts/2019-05-045-machine-learning-schmachine-learning.md

 ---
 layout: post
-title: Old habits die hard
+title: Machine Learning Schmachine Learning
-subtitle: Why I still use a fucking Blackberry in 2019?
+subtitle: Machine Learning is fantastic when the situation warrants its use.
+Else, it's a fucking overkill!
-date: 2019-05-04 19:43:39
+date: 2019-05-05 00:36:25
 author: Prem
 ---